awsdocs/amazon-kendra-developer-guide/doc_source/API_UserIdentityConfiguration.md

 ## Contents<a name="API_UserIdentityConfiguration_Contents"></a>

  ** IdentityAttributeName **   <a name="Kendra-Type-UserIdentityConfiguration-IdentityAttributeName"></a>
-The AWS SSO field name that contains the identifiers of your users, such as their emails\.
+The IAM Identity Center field name that contains the identifiers of your users, such as their emails\.
 This is used for [user context filtering](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html) and for granting access to your Amazon Kendra experience\.
-You must set up AWS SSO with Amazon Kendra\.
+You must set up IAM Identity Center with Amazon Kendra\.
 You must include your users and groups in your Access Control List when you ingest documents into your index\.
-For more information, see [Getting started with an AWS SSO identity source](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-aws-sso.html)\.
+For more information, see [Getting started with an IAM Identity Center identity source](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-aws-sso.html)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1000\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`